Mechani-Legion/CharEditLite/README.md

 - Full RGB color choice for shard creation.
 - The thralls can be changed with shards.
 - Checking and auto-correction of the edited character.
-- Test Lab for experimental features (RGB for character).
+- RGB Lab to unlock all colors as temporary dye (can be saved).
 - Good compatibility with others mods.
 Automatic addition of their customisation features.

 **Complementary info:**